:Dribe ogles at 18% Belgians interested in monthly car subscription

 Belgians devoted to ICE

-The figures :Dribe is referring to come from the 2024 Global Automotive Consumer Study, a survey conducted among more than 25,000 consumers in more than 25 countries, of which 1,000 Belgians, from global consultancy firm Deloitte.
+The figures :Dribe is referring to come from Deloitte’s 2024 Global Automotive Consumer Study, a survey conducted among more than 25,000 consumers in more than 25 countries, of which 1,000 Belgians, from global consultancy firm Deloitte.

 They concluded in February 2024 that Belgians still prefer vehicles with an internal combustion engine, and only 12% are considering a battery-electric vehicle (BEV) as their next car.
 “While the corporate vehicle market is moving toward an electric mobility future, private consumers are not yet convinced,” Deloitte concluded.